March 17, 2021

 According to Kermit “It’s not easy being green” but it is certainly easy eating green!
-I remember when I was little staring at the peas or broccoli that were sitting on my dinner plate long after everyone left the table because my mother insisted that we “eat our greens.”
-Back then I didn’t realize how important green foods were but now I certainly do and love just about all of them…peas, not so much.
+I remember when I was little, staring at the peas or broccoli that were sitting on my dinner plate long after everyone left the table because my mother insisted that we “eat our greens.”
+Back then I didn’t realize how important green foods were but now I certainly do and love them all!

 Green foods can help fight disease, provide vitamins and minerals (calcium, folate, vitamin C, and beta-carotene), are high in fiber, support a healthy digestive system and offer a boatload of health benefits.
 The stuff that gives plant foods their natural, vibrant colors are called phytochemicals or phytonutrients which help to protect the plant from disease and when we eat these plants they help protect us, too.
 What gives green food in particular its color is chlorophyll.
 Just saying that word brings you back to grade school science and photosynthesis right?
 Can’t you just visualize the blackboard with a picture of the sun with an arrow to the plant, CO2 in, O2 out…oh, the memories.